aryn-ai/sycamore/docs/source/querying_data/using_rag_pipelines.md

 ```

 ## Customize the RAG pipeline
 To create a RAG pipeline, you must first have a [remote LLM-wrapper deployed with ml-commons](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/index/).
-Then, for example, to create a RAG pipeline called `rag_pipeline` using OpenAI GPT-4:
+Then, for example, to create a RAG pipeline called `my_rag_pipeline` using OpenAI GPT-4:

 ```javascript
 PUT /_search/pipeline/my_rag_pipeline